agama-project/agama-project.github.io/docs/user/autoyast/reference.md

 ## Unsupported sections

-The following sections are not supported and we do not plan to support them in the future.
+The following sections are not supported and there are no plans to support them in the future.

-- `add-on`
 - `audit-laf`
 - `auth-client`
 - `configuration_management`